-In addition to general planning and administrative work associated with delivering the Wake Transit Program implementation, there are three special studies anticipated to be conducted by CAMPO during FY 2020.
+In addition to general planning and administrative work associated with delivering the Wake Transit Program implementation, there are three special studies anticipated to be conducted by CAMPO during FY 2021.
+Work on the Wake Transit Dashboard and the Wake Transit Vision Plan Extension began in FY 20 and are anticipated to be complete in FY 21.
+The BRT Expansion Major Investment Study will begin in FY 21 and is anticipated to be complete in FY 22.

-Online architecture for interactive public-facing map for Wake Transit projects (\$90,000)
+Online architecture for interactive public-facing map for Wake Transit projects (\$90,000 total; \$45,000 in FY 21)

 Since the inception of the Wake Transit plan that was adopted in 2015, there have been requests from the public and stakeholders for a dashboard type functionality of the Wake Transit website that shows a visualization of the delivery of programs and projects being funded through the Wake Transit program.
 While the Wake Transit website is maintained by GoTriangle, the technical mapping and analysis capacity for delivering this functionality is available at CAMPO.
 As such, the MPO staff will manage a consultant-led project to develop visualization tools to be used on the www.goforwardnc.org/Wake website.
-This is anticipated to be a one-year project that will be delivered by the end of FY 2020.

-Wake Transit Vision Plan Extension (\$250,000)
+Wake Transit Vision Plan Extension (\$250,000 total; \$100,000 in FY 21)